 Please be careful with Slippery Elm powder.
 It is at risk of becoming endangered.
 As a result it is easily adulterated or substituted to make the product go further.
 Some things that are added are corn starch, silica, larch tree bark, or ground clays.
 Herb Nerd Slippery Elm powder is from a reputed herbal supply company that uses ethical sources and tests for purity.

-Ingredients: Certified organic Ulmus rubra inner bark.
+Ingredients: Certified organic Ulmus rubra inner bark, ethically sourced.
 No preservatives.
 No additives.